 Your child's tube may become blocked or move out of place, and he may need another surgery.
 Your child could have bleeding into his brain, and he may need surgery to treat it.
 He may get an infection at the incision site or a more serious infection in his brain.

 The week before your child's surgery:

 - Write down the date, time, and location of your child's surgery.

-- Ask your child's caregiver before giving your child any medicine the day of surgery.
-Bring a list of your child's medicines or the pill bottles with you to the hospital.
+- Ask before you give your child any medicine on the day of his surgery.
+Bring a list of all the medicines your child takes, or his pill bottles, with you to the hospital.

 Contact a caregiver if

 - Your child cannot make it to his surgery.

 - Your child has a cold or the flu.